 The second-series £50 banknote is red.
-Like the second-series £10 note, the obverse side depicts the coat of arms, a ship, a canoe and Captain James Cook, and a three-sided border.
+Like the second-series £10 note, the obverse side depicts the coat of arms, a ship, a canoe and James Cook, and a three-sided border.
 The denomination appears in three corners.
 Alongside an oval watermark panel, the main image on the reverse is a dairy-farming scene before Mt Taranaki, showing grazing cows.
-The large border comprises Māori and European iconography and contains the bank’s legend and a tūī.
+The large border depicts Māori and European iconography and contains the bank’s legend and a tūī.
 The denomination appears along the bottom in words and in numerals on the corners.

 Te whakamahi i tēnei tūemi